anthony-tran2/ants-events/README.md

-# final-project
+# Ant's Events

-A full stack JavaScript solo project.
+A web application for forgetful people who want to keep track of their events.